Supporting children's emotional wellbeing

 How to access your training

 Log in to MyPACEY to be transferred into our online training platform.
 You can then start the free training courses and do them on any internet-enabled device.
-Further courses are available to buy, depending on your membership type.

 Here's what our members thought